Slasher4k/aaronhatchard/_posts/2019-02-22-react-fairtasker.md

 {: style="list-style: inside;"}

-The first thing we need to do is create our app using create-react-app, if you haven't done so you will first need to install create-react-app via npm `npm install -g create-react-app`, you can call the project anything you like but I'm going with 'fairtasker'.
-Once the project is setup we will go ahead and install the other dependancies material-ui, react-responsive and react-router-dom to add naviagtion to our app.
+The first thing we need to do is create our app using `create-react-app`, if you haven't done so you will first need to install `create-react-app` via npm `npm install -g create-react-app`, you can call the project anything you like but I'm going with 'fairtasker'.
+Once the project is setup we will go ahead and install the other dependancies `material-ui`, `react-responsive` and `react-router-dom`.

 ~~~
 create-react-app fairtasker